2014 HSC Rules and Procedures guide

 The honesty of students in completing assessment tasks, examinations and submitted works, and of teachers and others in guiding students, underpins the integrity of the Higher School Certificate.
 Throughout the assessment process, the highest level of honesty is required.

 Each student's mark will be determined by the quality of the work produced by the student only.
-To demonstrate honesty, any component of a student's work that has been written, created or developed by others must be acknowledged in accordance with the Board's subject-specific documentation.
+Any component of a student's work that has been written, created or developed by others must be acknowledged in accordance with the Board's subject-specific documentation.
 Use or inclusion of material from other sources, such as books, journals and electronic sources, including the internet, must be acknowledged.
 General teaching and learning do not require formal acknowledgement.

 Dishonest behaviour carried out for the purpose of gaining unfair advantage in the assessment process constitutes malpractice, or cheating.
 Malpractice in any form, including plagiarism, is unacceptable.
 The Board of Studies NSW treats allegations of malpractice very seriously and detected malpractice will limit a student's marks and jeopardise their HSC.
 Should malpractice be suspected, students will be required to demonstrate that all unacknowledged work is entirely their own.
 Serious and deliberate acts of malpractice amount to corrupt conduct and, where appropriate, the Board of Studies NSW will report matters to the Independent Commission Against Corruption.